DNS Deep Dive in OpenShift 4

 }

-this enables the coredns forwarding plugin and define that any queries that are not within the cluster domain of Kubernetes will be forwarded to predefined resolvers (/etc/resolv.conf).
+this enables the CoreDNS forwarding plugin and defines that any queries that are not within the cluster domain of Kubernetes will be forwarded to predefined resolvers (/etc/resolv.conf).
 So, in other words, by default the forward plugin is configured to use the node’s /etc/resolv.conf to resolve all non-cluster domain names.

 Furthermore sequential is a policy that selects resolvers based on sequential ordering within /etc/resolv.conf.